 Study how plants and animals interact within their species and as part of a larger ecosystem.
 Learn how humans affect the environment as you gain a strong foundation in biology, chemistry, and mathematics.
 Prepare for an environmental career or graduate study in a number of related fields with our environmental biology major.
 Possible career paths with an environmental biology degree include environmental consultant, field biologist, conservation, public policy, education, or opportunities related to natural resources and renewable energy.

 Have questions?
 We’d love to talk to you!

 GU in a View

 Benefit from unique experiences at the Ayers Science Field Station located 15 minutes from campus.
 Adjacent to campus, Hoiles Gardens offer over 40 acres of woods.
 Participate in one of 23 intensive field-based classes offered in four locations through the Au Sable Institute of Environmental Studies.
 Topics of study include marine biology, alpine ecology, animal ecology, lake ecology and management, among others.

-Our environmental biology incorporates many fields of study to give you a sound foundation.
-From wildlife protection to law, the environmental biology prepares you for your future.
+Our environmental biology major incorporates many fields of study to give you a sound foundation.
+From wildlife protection to law, the environmental biology major prepares you for your future.